Mercy Health Free High School Student Heart Screenings

-Mercy Health High School Student Heart Screenings are free and open to any High School student.
+Mercy Health High School Student Heart Screenings are FREE and open to any High School student.
 Each student must have a parent or guardian's consent to undergo the screening.
-The student must be in 9th, 10th, 11th, or 12th grade and born between January 1, 1996 and December 31, 2001.
+The student must be in 9th, 10th, 11th, or 12th grade or be entering 9th grade in the Fall of 2015.

-The heart screening is completed in approximately 15 minutes and will consist of the following:
+The FREE heart screening is completed in approximately 15 minutes and will consist of the following:

 - Station 1: Check in